Tongariro Northern Circuit

 Distance: 43.1 km / Duration: 4 days

 The Tongariro Northern Circuit circumnavigates the volcanic cone of Mt Ngauruhoe taking 4 days for its 43.1 km length.
 The volcanic landscape and powerful cultural heritage combine for a unique experience for walkers.
 The Ngati Tuwharetoa and Ngati Hikairo ki Tongariro tribes consider the area sacred and are strongly connected to the mountains.

 - Package includes 6 days and 5 nights

-- Pre and Post Accommodation at The Park Hotel, in Whakapapa National Park Village (twin share)
+- Pre and Post Accommodation at a 3 star motel or equivalent in Whakapapa National Park Village (twin share)

 - Transportation ex National Park to and from the walk

 - 4 Day Walk with 3 nights in Department of Conservation Huts